vsbrt/python-beginners-excersises/README.md

 3.Define a function that computes the length of a given list or string.
 (It is true that Python has the len() function built in, but writing it yourself is nevertheless a good exercise.)

 4.Write a function that takes a character (i.e. a string of length 1) and returns True if it is a vowel, False otherwise.

+5.Write a function translate() that will translate a text into "rövarspråket" (Swedish for "robber's language").
+That is, double every consonant and place an occurrence of "o" in between.
+For example, translate("this is fun") should return the string "tothohisos isos fofunon".